vtex/shoreline/rfcs/brand/accordion.md

 To set default open sections, there are two alternatives:

 1 - Initialize the open sections, passing to the `useAccordion` an array with the id of the sections that must be open.
-With this solution, the user would need to manualy set the sections id.
+With this solution, the user would need to manually set the sections id.

 ```jsx
 import { Accordion, useAccordion } from '@brand-ui'